Billy Postlethwaite

-William John Postlethwaite (born 1989) is an English actor.
+William John Postlethwaite is an English actor.

+Early life and education

-He is the son of actor Pete Postlethwaite, and grew up in Shropshire.
+William John Postlethwaite is the son of actor Pete Postlethwaite and former BBC producer Jacqueline Morrish.
+He grew up in Shropshire.

 He began training in acting at the London Academy of Music and Dramatic Art in 2008 and graduated in 2011.

+Career

-That same year, he made his stage debut as Grigory in the John Hodge play Collaborators.
+Postlethwaite made his stage debut as Grigory in the John Hodge play Collaborators in 2011.

-In 2017, Postlethwaite appeared in the Game of Thrones episode "Dragonstone", alongside singer Ed Sheeran in a scene that received critical and fan backlash for Sheeran's cameo.
+In 2017, he appeared in the Game of Thrones episode "Dragonstone", alongside singer Ed Sheeran, in a scene that received critical and fan backlash for Sheeran's cameo.

 In 2018, he had a role in Tomb Raider, a film adaptation of the video game franchise.
-He starred as Boris Stolyarchuk in the HBO miniseries Chernobyl and had a small role in Sam Mendes' war drama 1917.
+He also starred as Boris Stolyarchuk in the HBO miniseries Chernobyl and had a small role in Sam Mendes' 2019 war drama, 1917.

 In 2021, Postlethwaite joined the cast of Beforeigners for its second season.

-The actor took up the titular role in Macbeth, in addition to the role of Lysander in A Midsummer Night's Dream for the Watermill Theatre.
+The actor took up the title role in Macbeth, in addition to the role of Lysander in A Midsummer Night's Dream for the Watermill Theatre.
 His performance as Macbeth received positive reviews by Judi Herman, writing for WhatsOnStage.com.
 Macbeth had previously been portrayed by Postlethwaite's father, in 1997.